dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 #### New behavior

-Starting with EF Core 8.0, the relational model is part of the generated compied model.
+Starting with EF Core 8.0, the relational model is part of the generated compiled model.
 However, for particularly large models the generated file may fail to compile.

 #### Why